Lowe Alpine Aeon ND25 Review

 Our Analysis and Test Results

 The Aeon ND25 is one of several sizes of women's specific daypacks offered by Lowe Alpine.
-The ND stands for both Nanda Devi, a Hindu Goddess, as well as "narrower dimensions" and can also be purchased 20L (which we previously tested), 16L, and 33L, as well as numerous unisex options.
+The ND stands for both Nanda Devi, a Hindu Goddess, as well as "narrower dimensions" and can also be purchased in 20-liter (which we previously tested), 16-liter, and 33-liter, as well as numerous unisex options.
 Though offered in a single size, a velcro adjustable torso length helps extend its usability.
 It's made of non-ripstop, TriShield coated abrasion-resistant nylon.

 Plenty of pockets, loops, clips, and wonderfully useful features litter this pack without making it look like a Christmas tree - though if you use them all simultaneously it might!
-We especially like that it's one of very few packs to actually have two hip belt pockets.
-If you're someone who regularly stows trekking poles across your bag, the Aeon has special TipGripper attachments that keep your poles from jabbing anything while they're stowed.
-It also has a bike light loop and Lowe Alpine claims the bungee cord clip for the trekking poles can also be used as a lid lock feature.
+If you're someone who regularly stows trekking poles across your bag, the Aeon has special TipGripper attachments that keep your poles from jabbing everything while they're stowed.
+It also has a bike light loop and Lowe Alpine claims the bungee cord clip for the trekking poles can also be used as a lid lock feature for bike helmets.
 While this is technically true, it's not the most secure feature and we don't feel overly confident using it.
 If you find yourself in light to moderate rain, this pack does a pretty solid job of repelling water for short amounts of time, but don't expect it to keep your laptop safe in a deluge.

 Ease of Use